 3.9 GOVERNANCE

 Devolve some decision making, and engage more effectively at community and Hapuu level.

+- → Leveraging value off Non-Governmental Organisations (NGOs) and Not-For -Profit organisations (NFPs);

-- → Supporting non-Council external entities; - → Geographic Information Systems (GIS); - → Status of the Blueprint; and - → Devolution of management to community boards and local committees.
+- → Geographic Information Systems (GIS);

+- → Status of the Blueprint; and

+- → Devolution of management.